 Simplified Wrapper and Interface Generator (SWIG) is an old and fairly stable method for wrapping C/C++-libraries to a large variety of other languages.
-It does not specifically understand NumPy arrays but can be made useable with NumPy through the use of typemaps.
+It does not specifically understand NumPy arrays but can be made usable with NumPy through the use of typemaps.
 There are some sample typemaps in the numpy/tools/swig directory under numpy.i together with an example module that makes use of them.
 SWIG excels at wrapping large C/C++ libraries because it can (almost) parse their headers and auto-produce an interface.
 Technically, you need to generate a . i file that defines the interface.
 Often, however, this . i file can be parts of the header itself.
 The interface usually needs a bit of tweaking to be very useful.
 This ability to parse C/C++ headers and auto-generate the interface still makes SWIG a useful approach to adding functionalilty from C/C++ into Python, despite the other methods that have emerged that are more targeted to Python.
 SWIG can actually target extensions for several languages, but the typemaps usually have to be language-specific.
 Nonetheless, with modifications to the Python-specific typemaps, SWIG can be used to interface a library with other languages such as Perl, Tcl, and Ruby.

 My experience with SWIG has been generally positive in that it is relatively easy to use and quite powerful.
-I used to use it quite often before becoming more proficient at writing C-extensions.
-However, I struggled writing custom interfaces with SWIG because it must be done using the concept of typemaps which are not Python specific and are written in a C-like syntax.
-Therefore, I tend to prefer other gluing strategies and would only attempt to use SWIG to wrap a very-large C/C++ library.
+It has been used often before becoming more proficient at writing C-extensions.
+However, writing custom interfaces with SWIG is often troublesome because it must be done using the concept of typemaps which are not Python specific and are written in a C-like syntax.
+Therefore, other gluing strategies are preferred and SWIG would be probably considered only to wrap a very-large C/C++ library.
 Nonetheless, there are others who use SWIG quite happily.